 Certification in Special Education PreK - 8

-Courses Required for Level I Certification in Special Education PreK - 8: CBPH/D Add On Certification
+Courses Required for Level I Certification in Special Education PreK - 8 Add On Certification

-Special Education Certification as an undergraduate for students who are Early Childhood Education Majors or who are working on or hold Level I or II Elementary or Early Childhood Education Certification.
-Special Education Certification as an undergraduate requires Dual Certification with Early Childhood Education.
+Special Education Certification as an undergraduate for students who are Early Childhood Education Majors or who are working on or hold Level I or II Early Childhood Education Certification.
+Special Education Certification as an undergraduate requires dual certification with Early Childhood Education.

-SPE- 250 Subject Area Content Access for Students with Learning Disabilities (Prerequisite SPE 243) 3 credits
+SPE 250 Subject Area Content Access 3 credits

-SPE-310 Intensive Reading, Writing, and Mathematics Development and Intervention Approaches (Prerequisites EDU-150 and SPE-243) 3 credits
+SPE 310 Intensive Reading, Writing, and Mathematics 3 credits

-SPE-333 Screening, Assessment, and IEP Development for Teachers 3 credits
+SPE 333 Screening, Assessment, and IEP Development 3 credits

-Students must complete the certification requirements for Early Childhood Education certification (PreK-4) or Middle Level Education (4-8) certification to be eligible for Special Education PreK-8 certification.
-Students seeking certification in Special Education (CBPH/D ) will be required to take the Special Ed (PreK-8) certification tests through PECT, modules 8011 and 8012.
+Students must complete the certification requirements for Early Childhood Education certification (PreK-4) certification to be eligible for Special Education PreK-8 certification.
+Students seeking certification in Special Education will be required to take the Special Ed (PreK-8) certification tests through PECT, modules 8011 and 8012.